cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 # U

+**UNH District Event (n.):** 1.
+Home to elimination ronds that never goes off smoothly.
+2. In 2015 a human players button falls off getting lodged inside a stack in Finals 2, plus the lights go out halfway through Finals 1.
+3. In 2014 was home to the most replays due to one failure (exit gate lexan entering the field).~EmileH

 **Unprocessed litter (n.):** All portions of pool noodles thrown on the field in the last match that haven't been put in the trash can yet.~Billfred

+**Utah Regional (n.)
+A regional that some random out:**of-state team decides to attend and wins.~TheBoulderite

 # V